CLINIC POLICY

 • If you need information faxed, you must coordinate with a local care provider who can receive that fax.

 The Community Care Clinic is only able to provide patient care directly through in person visits at the clinic and occasionally phone consults.
 Community Care Clinic physicians will not return phone calls to patients.
 If you would like to speak to a physician, you MUST be present in person at the clinic or have a callback issued that invites you to book a phone consult.
-Patients cannot request phone consults.

 If you are traveling and are unable to be present in-person, it is your responsibility to coordinated with a local primary care service provider wherever you are.
 In order to access your chart, work with your chosen local primary care provider to sign a Release of Information and fax it to the Community Care Clinic at 780-715-1700.
-This Release of Information MUST have your signature on it.
-If the local primary care provider does not have a standard letter head for this purpose, a template is available here: <<Release of Information PDF Template>>.
+This Release of Information must have your signature on it.

 If you require the information urgently, you must call an coordinate with Community Care Clinic staff during the Community Care Clinic’s regular business hours.